raganwald/braythwayt.com/_posts/2016-12-06-alice-and-bob-and-carol-and-david.md

 Carol is third, she used to work for a company that put a lot of effort into [Lean Software Development][lsd], and she finds it interesting.
 Carol gives a little history of Lean, and goes over its seven principles.
 Alice and Bob and David have worked with Agile before, but Lean's principles and reasoning are new to them.

-Alice and Carol and David think to themselves, "I need to level up to understand software development as well as Carol."
+Alice and Bob and David think to themselves, "I need to level up to understand software development as well as Carol."

 ### David